 Strong is also a creative writer, and most recently produced a post-apocalyptic novel as one component of his MA.
 He has also published two articles that investigate the zombie as significant cultural artefact and has recently finished work editing an inter-disciplinary volume of essays on the apocalyptic.
 He was born and currently resides in Winnipeg, where he lives with his wife Jessie and three children Samantha, Quin, and Ora.

-Kerri is a first year MA student in the department of English, Theatre, Film & Media.
+Kerri is a second year MA student in the department of English, Theatre, Film & Media.
 She completed her BA at the University of Manitoba in 2006, where she majored in Film Studies.
 Prior to continuing her studies, she has worked in the documentary film industry at Merit Motion Pictures on a number of award-winning productions.
 Kerri’s area of interest is film studies, with a focus on all things television.
 When Kerri isn’t focused on TV, she’s likely working on a theatre production or watching hockey.

 I am a new first year MA student in the Department of English, Theatre, Film & Media.
 I graduated with a Bachelor of Arts in English and Film Studies from the University of Winnipeg.
 Since then I have completed my Pre-Masters course work in English at the University of Manitoba in preparation for my MA.
 My research interests include: Old and middle English, Medieval Literature, and Early Modern Literature.
 I have a deep love of most, if not all, literary and film genres and am specifically fascinated by auteurs.
 I am an avid filmmaker and creative writer.
 Many films I have worked on have been screened at film festivals throughout Manitoba.
 I try to spend my free time with family and friends, particularly fishing and hiking the beautiful landscapes and lakes of Manitoba and Ontario.
 However, being a new father, finding any free time right now is a difficult task.